 The process for replacing the starter is really straightforward.
 I would give this job 3 out of 5 wrenches on the difficulty scale…

-Step by Step Procedure for Replacing a Starter
+Step by Step Procedure for Replacing the Starter in a Toyota Corolla

 The following steps walk you through the process of replacing the starter on a 2004 Toyota Corolla.
 These instructions would also apply for a 2003-2008 Corolla, Matrix or Pontiac Vibe.